 Julie Pavlovsky is the faculty champion for this program.

-- BMGT398W, one-credit course focusing on the investment industry, including industry speakers and interview prep (required fall) - Fall: career workshops, Wall Street Prep course, Wall Street commercial careers course
+- BMGT398W (one-credit course focusing on the investment industry, including industry speakers and interview prep) - Fall of junior year

+- Fall: career workshops, Wall Street Prep course subsidy, Wall Street commercial careers course.

 - Trip to New York City to visit investment banks and network with alumni.

 - Networking with an assigned Smith alumni industry mentor.

 - Compete for a summer internship in the investment banking industry.

 Students are required to attend Finance Fellows Networking Night in the Fall plus two other co-curricular events as approved by the Finance Fellows team.

 Examples of companies where Junior Wall Street Fellows have interned or received full-time offers: